splunk/splunk-operator/docs/Ingress.md

           number: 9998
 ```

-*Please note*: this TLS example requires that `outputs.conf` on your forwarders
-includes the parameter `tlsHostname = splunk.example.com`.
-Istio requires this
-TLS header to be defined for it to know which indexers to forward the traffic
+*Note*: this TLS example requires that `outputs.conf` on your forwarders includes the setting `tlsHostname = splunk.example.com`.
+Istio requires the TLS header to be defined so it to know which indexers to forward the traffic to.
-to.
 If this parameter is not defined, your forwarder connections will fail.

-If you only have one indexer cluster that you would like to use for all S2S
-traffic, you can optionally replace `splunk.example.com` in the above examples
-with the wildcard `*`.
-When you use this wildcard, you do not have to set the
-`tlsHostname` parameter in `outputs.conf` on your forwarders.
+If you only have one indexer cluster that you would like to use as the destination for all S2S traffic, you can optionally replace `splunk.example.com` in the above examples with the wildcard `*`.
+When you use this wildcard, you do not have to set the `tlsHostname` parameter in `outputs.conf` on your forwarders.

-Configure the Forwarder's outputs.conf and Indexer's inputs.conf based using this documentation [Configure Secure Forwarding](https://docs.splunk.com/Documentation/Splunk/latest/Security/Aboutsecuringdatafromforwarders)
+Configure the Forwarder's outputs.conf and the Indexer's inputs.conf using the documentation [Configure Secure Forwarding](https://docs.splunk.com/Documentation/Splunk/latest/Security/Aboutsecuringdatafromforwarders)

-#### Configuring  Ingress for Splunk (S2S) with TLS Gateway Termination
+#### Splunk Forwarder data with TLS Gateway Termination

-In this configuration Istio is terminating the encryption at the Gateway level and forwarding the traffic already decrypted to Splunk.
-Note that in this case the Forwarder's outputs.conf should be configured for TLS, while the Indexer's input.conf should be configured for non-encrypt traffic.
+In this configuration, Istio is terminating the encryption at the Gateway and forwarding the decrypted traffic to Splunk Enterprise.
+Note that in this case the Forwarder's outputs.conf should be configured for TLS, while the Indexer's input.conf should be configured to accept non-encrypted traffic.

 <img src="pictures/TLS-Gateway-Termination.png?" alt="End-to-End Configuration" align="left" style="zoom:50%;" />

-First, we need to create a TLS secret with the certificates needed to decrypt traffic.
-These are the same you'd use in your Indexer to terminate TLS.
+Create a TLS secret with the certificates needed to decrypt traffic.
+These are the same commands used on your Indexer to terminate TLS.

 ```shell
 kubectl create -n istio-system secret tls s2s-tls --key=<Path to private key> --cert=<Path to Indexer certificate>